 The Restaurants Association of Ireland reported that 150 food-led businesses closed in the first three months of 2025, with 65 percent of operators saying their financial performance declined in 2024.
 Tight margins, rising wages, and competition from food delivery platforms make customer retention more commercially important than it has ever been.

 The operators holding their ground have mostly done one thing well: built a reason for customers to come back repeatedly.
 Restaurant loyalty programs are that mechanism.
 But design matters enormously.
 A program built around the wrong objective will not move the revenue needle.
-The right design changes behavior, and that is what this guide covers.
+The right design changes behaviour, and that is what this guide covers.

 Before you choose a mechanic, decide which objective you are solving for: more frequent visits, reactivation of lapsed customers, or improved average spend.
 Each requires a different design, and trying to solve all three without a clear priority is one of the most common reasons loyalty programs underperform.